Flymo Leaf Blower

 Mow in lawn stripes

 Now that your lawn is the right height, this is the perfect time to add stripes to your lawn if you want them.
-Use a lawn mower with a rear roller to do this such as the EasiStore 340R to achieve this.
-More tips on lawn stripes cn be found in our how to add stripes article
+Use a lawn mower with a rear roller to do this such as the EasiStore 340R cordless lawn mower to achieve this.

 Lawn Care

 Keep in mind that grass thrives best when it's cut about 1/3 of its length at any time, so mow the lawn at regular intervals.
-Robotic mowers do the hard work for you and mow little and often, so you don’t have to worry about when to cut the grass.
+A robot lawn mower will do the hard work for you and mow little and often, so you don’t have to worry about when to cut the grass.

 Aerate your lawn